 However, if your cat acts differently than it should, the clinical symptoms are general weakness, pale gums, distended abdomen or disgust for food, and extreme weight loss.

 How to take care of the cat after spaying/neutering

 You need to take a few things into account after your kitty’s castration.

 First of all, don’t feed your cat for 24h after the operation.

 It needs to get rid of all the medicals from its body.

-The day after neutering, you should feed your friend with easily digestible food in small quantities.
+The day after neutering, you should feed your friend easily digestible food in small quantities.